 Once I started to question and find the answers, I was shocked to discover that all the guidelines I had been following, i.e. eating low fat and wholegrain foods, widely accepted as fact, are just plain wrong.
 My eyes got wider with every shocking revelation I found.

 The turning point in my knowledge was through achieving my second diploma in understanding diabetes.
-To put my diploma to good use I started to help clients through my businesses, first Wide Eyed Nutrition and now Natasha is Wide Eyed.
+To put my diplomas to good use I started to help clients through my businesses, first Wide Eyed Nutrition and now Natasha is Wide Eyed.

-You need to know that conventional advice goes against your biology and almost everything that goes wrong with the human body is down to high insulin levels that can be resolved with changes to why, what and when you eat.
+You need to know that conventional dietary advice goes against your biology and almost everything that goes wrong with the human body is down to nutrient deficiencies and hormone imbalances that can be resolved with changes to what and when you eat.
 Understanding how your body works is the key to sustainable implementation.